KrishaPriya/IctBlog/UserLogin/Readme.md

-This is eclipse project which haved covered the User Login Feature.
+This is eclipse project which has covered the User Login Feature.